tailhook/procboss/README.rst

 * User-friendly and featureful configuration in yaml
 * Bash and Zsh completion for remote control utilities
 * Logging of process deaths and restarts

-To Do:
+* Running multiple similar processes, optionally keeping some shared file descriptor open.
+Dynamically adding processed.

-* Running multiple similar processes (like in fastcgi), optionally keeping some shared file descriptor open
+* In case it's not clear from above, can act as spawn-fcgi
-* Configuration reloading (partially works, by restarting in-place)
+* Tagging processed for easier managing, like restart all processes of some project

 Will never happen: